 Internal Market Information System

-Performance – Romania continues to perform well.
+Performance – Romania now performs very well.

 - Speed in answering requests has improved further but remains below the EU average.